 One of the major disadvantages of cash advances is that it does not offer any grace period.
 The bank starts charging interest on the amount from the very next day so until the next bill is generated the accumulated interest amount will be substantial.
 Ideally, you should not wait for the bill and pay the amount as soon as possible.

-Most of the banks charge interest on credit card cash advance same as the interest charged on other purchases.
-However, based on the bank and the type of credit card, you might be required to pay extra interest charges on cash withdrawal.
-If you pay the outstanding amount on time, you would have to pay less interest but the longer you take to pay back the more interest cost will be accrued.
+Based on the bank and the type of credit card, you might be required to pay extra interest charges on cash withdrawal.
+If you pay the outstanding amount on time, you would have to pay less interest but the longer you take to pay back the more interest will be accrued.
 You must read the terms and conditions on your credit card to know the interest charges on cash withdrawals.

 Alternatives to Cash Advance